 If you own a small business, or are a household employer, and want to offer a retirement savings plan to your employees the options can get confusing.
 Offering a 401(k) can be complicated and expensive, but a SIMPLE IRA might be just right.
-Here is a breakdown of how they work.
+What is a SIMPLE IRA?
+Here is a breakdown of how they work and some SIMPLE IRA benefits.

 Requirements and Restrictions